-Where there is not sufficient expertise in the panel in question to assess the proposals, the panel will recommend that the proposals are reviewed by an external expert from the field/discipline.
+Where there is not sufficient expertise in the panel to assess the proposals, the panel will recommend that the proposals be reviewed by an external expert from the field/discipline.
 In this event the researcher will be notified that an additional assessor has been sought.